opensciencegrid/user-school-2019/docs/materials/day4/part4-ex2-mandelbrot.md

 We have a small program that draws pictures of the Mandelbrot set.
 You can [read about the Mandelbrot set on Wikipedia](https://en.wikipedia.org/wiki/Mandelbrot_set), or you can simply appreciate the pretty pictures.
 It’s a fractal.

 We have a simple program that can draw the Mandelbrot set.
-It's called `goatbrot`, and you can find it on most Linux servers in `/usr/local/bin/goatbrot`.
+It's called `goatbrot`.

 Running goatbrot From the Command Line
 --------------------------------------